-The Funen Art Academy is a five year independent higher education in contemporary visual arts.
-The school is partially funded by the Odense municipality and other types of funding.
+The Funen Art Academy is a 5

+year a five year independent higher education in contemporary visual arts.
+The school is partial funded by the Odense municipality and other types of funding.
 That means that we only have 1/10 of the budget that the school in Copenhagen has, but I see that as an interesting thing in terms of figuring out how to make art without big budgets when you finish school.
-The school consists of about 60 students spread over five classes and we attend teaching across year groups so there is no hierarchy between the students.
-We have three professors plus one theory professor and a lot of visiting artists doing workshops and seminars through the year.
+The school consists of about 60 students spread on 5 classes and we attend teachings across years so there is no hierarchy between the students.
+We have 3 professors plus 1 theory professor and a lot of visiting artists doing workshops and seminars through the year.
 The school teaches only in English because of international students and visiting artists and for the students to get comfortable in talking about their work in English.

 The school is not part of the Bologna model so the school can decide which form of teaching it wants to have.
-That also means that you do not get a degree when you graduate, but I don't see that as an important thing in studying.
+That also means that you do not get a degree when you graduate, but I don't see that as an important thing regarding studying.
 The school has a flat structure so the students have a big voice in almost all of the decisions and are being heard a lot.
 That also means long meetings about all kinds of things that can be difficult sometimes but necessary.
 The teaching is mostly workshop-based and the students can arrange workshops and invite artists themselves.
-The school does not have that many facilities in terms of craft-workshops so the students have to figuring that out for themselves.
+The school does not have that many facilities in terms of craft-workshops so the students have to figuring that out themselves.
 But there is a wood-workshop, a darkroom, a library, a cinema, computer rooms and agreements with other workshop spaces around the city.

-The school has a kitchen where the students often make food together and 24 hour access to the studios all year round.
-The school is located in the centre of Odense on top of an old textile factory so the school has a view over the city and different museums on the other floors of the building.
-The city of Odense has a population of about 150,000 people.
-It can seem like a doll city on the surface but I think there are a lot of good possibilities for stuff if you do it yourself.
-There are good opportunities for dumpster-diving and cheap housing in small communities of garden houses where a lot of the students live.
+The school has a kitchen where the students often make food together and 24 hour access to the studios all year around.

+The school is located in the centre of Odense on top of an old textile factory so the school have a view over the city and with different museums on the other floors of the building.
+The city of Odense has a population of about 150 000 people.
+It can seem as a doll city on the surface but I think there is a lot of good possibilities for stuff if you do it yourself.
+There is good opportunities for dumpsterdiving and cheap housing in small communities of garden houses where a lot of the students live.